Kálmán Tisza

-Kálmán Tisza de Borosjenő (archaic English: Coloman Tisza, or Koloman Tisza; 16 December 1830 – 23 March 1902) was the Hungarian prime minister between 1875 and 1890.
-He is credited with the formation of a consolidated Magyar government, the foundation of the new Liberal Party (1875) and major economic reforms that would both save and eventually lead to a government with popular support.
+Kálmán Tisza de Borosjenő (archaic English: Coloman Tisza, or Koloman Tisza; 16 December 1830 – 23 March 1902) was a Hungarian politician during the Austro-Hungarian empire who served as the Hungarian prime minister between 1875 and 1890.
+He is credited with the formation of a consolidated Hungarian government, the foundation of the new Liberal Party (1875) and major economic reforms that would both save and eventually lead to a government with popular support.
 He is the second longest-serving head of government in Hungarian history.

+Early life

+Kálmán Tisza was born in 1830 to Count Lajos Tisza (1798-1856) and his wife Juliánna Teleki (1805-1863).

 Political career

 At the age of 18, Kálmán Tisza witnessed one of the greatest transformations of the political arena in Hungarian history.
-Hungary's political system changed from being a feudalistic state into a newly established constitutional monarchy that shared many components with modern-day governments.
+Hungary's political system changed from being a feudalistic state into a newly established constitutional monarchy that shared many components with modern-day governments, and he obtained a post in the ministry of instruction of the revolutionary government.
 Legislation such as Public Law III abolished the Royal Chancellery and the Residential Council replacing them with a bicameral parliament (House of Lords and House of Representatives).
 Democratic principles were established with Public Law V that allowed 6.5% of the population to vote (Janos 85).
-Also, the union of traditional Magyar lands under Public Law VI and VII created a unified Hungary.
-These powerful reforms led to a nationalist revolt that culminated in the dethroning of the Habsburg dynasty during the Hungarian Revolution of 1848-49.
+Also, the union of traditional Hungarian lands under Public Law VI and VII created a unified Hungary.
+These powerful reforms led to a liberal revolution that culminated in the dethroning of the Habsburg dynasty during the Hungarian Revolution of 1848-49.

+With the defeat of the Hungarians during the revolution, many of the reforms were revoked and Hungary was put under military dictatorship under Austrian general Julius Haynau.
+Tisza went abroad with most of his family, and carefully studied foreign institutions.
+On returning home he devoted himself to the improvement of the family estates, and in 1855 was elected assistant curator of the Calvinist church at Salonta, in succession to his father.

+Though the revolution's suppression ended the parliamentary-style government in Hungary, it did not destroy the seeds that were sown by the initial reforms.
+During 1859 and 1860—after seeing the Hungarian popular support for the Italians during the Austro-Italian wars—Austria began to try new constitutional experiments in Hungary.
+During this period, Kálmán Tisza was first elected to the newly formed government.
+When, on 1 September 1859, the Austrian government issued the "Patent" which struck at the very roots of Protestant autonomy in Hungary, Tisza, at the congress of the Calvinist Church beyond the Theiss, held at Debrecen, publicly repudiated the Patent on behalf of the Calvinist laity.
+He renewed his opposition in the most uncompromising terms at the ensuing congress (Jan.
+11, 1860), shrewdly guessing that the Patent was directed as much against the Hungarian constitution as against the Calvinist confession.